 When you visit the Dinosaur Science Museum, you have the unique opportunity to interact with one of America's largest dinosaur fossil collections.
-It's here, on the campus of Southwestern Adventist University, that over 30,000 dinosaur bones (excavated in Wyoming) are cleaned, cataloged and preserved.
+It is here, on the campus of Southwestern Adventist University, that more than 30,000 dinosaur bones are cleaned, cataloged, and preserved.

-We are excited to offer a Fossil Preparator Training and Certification Course.
-This course will meet for an entire day of sessions and will provide training in basics of paleontology, excavation, preparation, preservation and curation.
-The course is just $200 for the entirety of the sessions and will be held on the campus of Southwestern Adventist University!
+We are excited to offer a Fossil Preparator Training class.
+This course will meet for an entire day of sessions and will provide training in the basics of paleontology, excavation, preparation, preservation, curation, and more!

 Browse our curated collection of dinosaur bones!
 Search any criterion to find a specimen.
 The list will include 200 items per page.

 We offer the unique and rewarding opportunity to quarry in an extremely rich bone bed, where the remains of several upper Cretaceous dinosaurs are being found.
 The project provides an exciting experience in the quarrying techniques and the joy of discovery for all participants.